 Addressing dry rot earlier rather than later can also be less expensive than leaving it until the damage has become more extensive.
 Also, remember that both wet and dry rot is caused by a fungus, meaning that when conditions are right, the dry rot will spread much further into your property.

-Each case of dry rot treatment is different, but qualified personnel from the Alliance dry rot specialist team in Perth, Dundee, or Fife will always:
+Each case of dry rot treatment is different, but our experienced dry rot specialist team in Perth, Dundee, or Fife will always:

-If you suspect any damage to your building timbers, or even if something doesn’t look right, contact Alliance – the dry rot specialists in Perth – for a survey today.
+If you suspect any damage to your building timbers, or even if something doesn’t look right, contact Alliance – trusted dry rot treatment company in Scotland – for a survey today.